-In 2011 an old church and buildings on Saffron Street became available and once again Gail and Jo recognised the potential for another wonderful Rabbit Patch.
+In 2011 an old church and buildings on Saffron Street became available and once again we recognised the potential for another wonderful Rabbit Patch.
 Considerable thought went into developing this beautiful preschool, with a key focus in maintaining the special architecture.
-We are so in love with our gorgeous Reggio inspired learning areas.

-The steady growth of Rabbit Patch over 25 years shows the considerable passion and loyalty of teachers, families and the community.
-The three Rabbit Patchs’ are all very well thought out and established over a considerable length of time to ensure the high standards Gail and Jo brought to the first Rabbit Patch are not only maintained but flourish in the three centres.
+The steady growth of Rabbit Patch since 1990, shows the considerable passion and loyalty of teachers, families and the community.
+The three Rabbit Patches’ are all very well thought out and established over a considerable length of time to ensure the high standards we brought to the first Rabbit Patch are not only maintained but flourish in the three centres.

-Because Gail and Jo are owner operators who are very hands on, they are able to ensure their vision of high quality child centred learning conducted in partnership with parents, families and teachers in a safe, secure home-like setting is delivered everyday.
+As owner operators who are very hands on, we are able to ensure our vision of high quality child centred learning conducted in partnership with parents, families and teachers in a safe, secure home-like setting is delivered everyday.